People who want:

-- to experience life and leadership with courage in the face of not knowing “how it’s going to turn out.”
+- more courage in the face of not knowing “how it’s going to turn out”

 Does this sound familiar?

 - You’re successful, but something is missing.

 - You’ve lost the passion you once had for your work.
-You’re “phoning it in” until the weekend.
+You’re “phoning it in.”

 - The people working for you are unhappy, disinterested, and unsupportive.

 - It’s time for a change.
 Or things are changing.
-You’re stuck in fear.
+And the future looks bleak.

-- What’s my purpose in this life? is a thought that won’t let go.
+- You keep asking, What’s my purpose in this life?

-- You’re repeating patterns that create suffering – in yourself and others.
+- You’re doing things that create chaos and hurt the people you love – including yourself.
 It’s time to do something different.

 These are challenging.
 I know, I’ve been there.

 What I learned was:

 - Creating a fulfilling life is an “inside job.”
 Empowerment begins with the commitment to look at my thoughts, beliefs, and feelings.

-- There are tools available to end emotional suffering and get you moving forward again – one step at a time (the good news: one of the tools is Having Fun).
+- There are tools available to end suffering and get you moving forward again – one step at a time (the good news: one of the tools is having fun).

-- The support of an experienced coach is pivotal in turning immovable challenge into meaningful change.
+- The support of an experienced mentor, coach or therapist is essential in turning immovable challenge into meaningful change.